 For close to ½ mile, no previous tracks were visible, but the fresh snow looked slightly depressed where it had coated the path.
 The trail is not blazed, however, and after the first ½ mile, it disappeared altogether.
 If I had been alone, I would have had no idea where to go, as the trail climbs ridges, then descends into steep valleys, and the river is not always audible.
 Andrea knew exactly where to go and led us to the shallow canyon overlooking the first section of Mosquito falls without incident.
 Due to the steepness of portions of this trail, the crampons on the bottoms of our snowshoes were invaluable and I definitely recommend using trek poles.

 In warmer months, it is easy to climb down to the river’s edge.
 This appeared impossible due to the snow and ice, so we remained at the top of the cliff overlooking the river.
-Mosquito Falls consists of three small cascades, which are very subtle even in peak season.
+Mosquito Falls consists of four small cascades, which are very subtle even in peak season.
 Icicles hung along the canyon walls, and the heavy blanket of snow did not leave much of the falls visible.

 We explored along the river for ½ mile or so, then began the long trek back to the car.
 Although I did not remember the hike to the trailhead being downhill, the walk back felt like a slight but never-ceasing incline which made the journey a very slow trudge.
 Andrea is a stronger hiker than I am, and before long she was leaving me in her powdery dust while I wheezed along.